AlexRazor1337/MTA-Resource-Tool/README.md

 3. Place it in a folder with main script

 To compile a resource you must call script with full path of resource folder as argument, see examples.
+After compiling, resource will appear at folder Compiled Resources in script directory.
+If you are compiling single file, then it will appear at script directory.

 ## Examples